What are amino acids? To put it simply, they're the new darling of the supplement industry.

 But they're also vastly misunderstood, misused, and tossed by many supplement manufacturers willy-nilly into everything from pre-workout boosters to endurance formulas to recovery powders— unfortunately without much of a thought as to ratios, balances, amounts, effects on blood sugar, or other crucial considerations that affect your health and your wallet.

-If you hadn't guessed already, I'm talking about “amino acids”, and it seems these days that these teeny-tiny building blocks of proteins are viewed as precious gold nuggets that bestow superhuman powers upon anyone lucky enough to stumble upon them in a sports gel, capsule, fizzy drink or other health cocktail.
+It seems these days that these teeny-tiny building blocks of proteins are viewed as precious gold nuggets that bestow superhuman powers upon anyone lucky enough to stumble upon them in a sports gel, capsule, fizzy drink, or other health cocktail.

-But why are amino acids so prevalent now as the new darlings of the supplement industry?
+But what are amino acids exactly, and why are they so prevalent now as the new darlings of the supplement industry?